badair/sfinae_errors/README.md

 # SfinaeErrors <a target="_blank" href="http://melpon.org/wandbox/permlink/eBn8swZQKzG1Hmmd">![Try it online][badge.wandbox]</a>

 A single C++ header file for SFINAE-able error messages.
-Templated code with SFINAE-able error messages is easier to debug, without the inflexibility that comes with `static_assert`.
+Templated code with SFINAE-able error messages is easier to debug, and doesn't suffer from the inflexibility that comes with `static_assert`.

 ```cpp